 Jeremiah 1:5 - Formed, known, set apart

-Have you had experiences with losing your identity in the past?
+Have you had experiences with losing your identity in the past and knowing who you are in Christ?
 Comment below if you’d like and share how God helped you find who you are in Him!